 For example, if you want a carefree, sunny attitude, consider beach and holiday themes.
 Use bright lights and a seemingly haphazard approach to shop display stands.
 If you want your retail business to come across as a professional, high-end brand, then consider the clean lines, industrial theming and crisp, orderly structures.

 Implementing a reinvented brand can be difficult.
 It is important that throughout the process of reinvention that you remain consistent with your new approach.
 This means that your store should not go through a transition phase where half of your store has one feel and the other half a completely different look.

 When you make the change, transform your shop straightaway.
 From there, you need to make sure the message stays consistent, from the A-boards outside, the shop windows, to the mannequins, shop display stands and focal points inside.
-Everything should have your new look and be on brand.
+Everything should have your new look and be on-brand.

 4. Follow it through

 For many businesses, changing the brand is the first port of call if sales are not positive.
 The problem is, when shops change their vision regularly, the consumers cannot keep up.
 Once you have your captive audience, work hard to keep it.
-By changing whom you are targeting, you may end up losing your whole customer base altogether.
+By changing who you are targeting, you may end up losing your whole customer base altogether.

-Remember, having a branding that works does not mean your displays should stay the same.
+Remember, having branding that works does not mean your displays should stay the same.
 You need to keep your visual merchandising fresh and innovative to keep customers returning.
 Just make sure that your brand message is present throughout every visual merchandising theme that you apply.